shinglyu/shinglyu.github.io/_drafts/switching-between-multiple-local-backend-in-terraform.md

 terraform apply -var-file=us.tfvars
 ```

 You'll notice that the second apply will try to destroy your `api-eu.example.com` record, and replace it with an `api-us-example.com` record.
-This is because the states are the same, and the resource name is the same between two applies, so terraform think you want to destroy the existing record and create a new one.
+This is because the states are the same, and the resource name is the same between two apply attempts, so terraform think you want to destroy the existing record and create a new one.
 There is also a problem when you try to destroy resources.
 Because the resources have the same name, so if you destroy them in one region, you won't be able to destroy then in the other one.
 Because terraform assumes everything is already gone.

-To workaround this, you need two separate state for each region, so the resources can be tracked separately.

 <!--more-->

 # The solution
-One way to workaround this is the combine the `TF_DATA_DIR` environment variable and the `local` backend.
+To workaround this, you need two separate state for each region, so the resources can be tracked separately.
+One hacky way is the combine the [`TF_DATA_DIR`][tf_data_dir] environment variable and the `local` backend.
 By default, the terraform data are stored in the local folder called `.terraform`.
 Using `TF_DATA_DIR` we can specify where to store the data.
 So theoretically we can do the following:

 ```
 TF_DATA_DIR=.terraform-eu terraform init
 TF_DATA_DIR=.terraform-us terraform init
 ```

-to create two separate environment in the `.terraform-eu` and `.terraform-us` folder.
+to create two separate environment in the `.terraform-eu` and `.terraform-us` folder to hold our seprate states.
-But this setup won't work as we expected because by default terraform stores the state in a file `terraform.tfstate` outside of the `.terraform-*` folders, in your project root.
+But this setup won't work as we expected because by default terraform stores the state in a file `terraform.tfstate` outside of the `.terraform-<region>` folders, in your project root.

-Therefore we need to specify the `local` backend in our `.tf` file.
-So create a file named `backend.tf` and copy paste the following into it:
+Therefore we need to specify the `local` backend in our `.tf` file, which will force the terrafrom state to be saved in the `TF_DATA_DIR` folder.
+Create a file named `backend.tf` and copy paste the following into it:

 ```
 terraform {